Award Recipients Attend 2014 National Conference

 Teacher Leader Scholarships

-Three generous donors have recognized the importance of the teacher leader and helped underwrite the cost of training four new teacher leaders.
-The awards of $15,000 each fund a portion of teacher leader training costs and attending the 2013 National Reading Recovery & K-6 Classroom Literacy Conference.
+Two generous donors have recognized the importance of the teacher leader and helped underwrite the cost of training two new teacher leaders.
+The awards of $15,000 each fund a portion of teacher leader training costs and attending the Conference.

 The Hameray Publishing Group is dedicated to publishing innovative literacy materials for today’s educators.
 Combining a sound research-based approach with cutting-edge classroom solutions, Hameray has developed literacy materials for struggling readers as well as those reading at grade level.
-The Yuen Family Foundation—a private charitable organization—in conjunction with Hameray Publishing Group funded two $15,000 teacher leader scholarships and will donate books ($1,000 value) to the newly trained teacher leaders for use in their teaching.
-The recipients are Renee Anders, School District of Pickens County, Easley, SC, training at Clemson University; and Kay Honish, Valley Area Reading Recovery Consortium, Menasha, WI, training at National Louis University.
+The Yuen Family Foundation—a private charitable organization—in conjunction with Hameray Publishing Group funded one $15,000 teacher leader scholarship and will donate books ($1,000 value) to the newly trained teacher leader for use in her teaching.
+The recipient is Judith Dougherty, Sheridan County School District No. 2, Sheridan, WY, training at the University of Arkansas at Little Rock, pictured here with Ray Yuen (left) and Kevin Yuen.

 Pioneer Valley Books offers a wide variety of fiction and nonfiction books and other resources at affordable prices for Reading Recovery, primary classroom, and literacy teachers.
 Their mission is to provide engaging stories and teaching materials that help children develop strong literacy skills and a love of reading.
 Dynamic photographs and appealing illustrations provide the reader with support and extension of the text.
 Pioneer Valley Books funded one teacher leader scholarship and will donate Pioneer Valley books ($1,000 value) to the newly trained teacher leader for use in teaching.
-The recipient is Tracee Farmer, Quincy Public Schools 172, Quincy, IL, training at National Louis University.
+Pictured is Hollyanna Bates (right), Summit School District, Frisco, CO, training at Texas Woman’s University, with Michele Dufresne of Pioneer Valley Books.

 Professional Development Grants